 There wasn’t a great deal left on the bones, what with two pride males and the rest of the pride having had their fill.
 It was plainly obvious that the males were having seconds, with their massive stomachs already stretching to bursting point.
 The pride males and lionesses break out into roars.
 It’s not apparent why.
 Calling their pride?
 A warning to other prides or hyenas?
 All I know is that I could feel reverberating in my rib-cage.

 Soon, they were within a few metres of the kill site.
 The lioness’ body language changed in a heartbeat.
-Her hackles were raised and her teeth bared.
-Three juvenile lions had moved in to feed but she did not like this at all.
-She began growling and snarling at them, but they just looked up and carried on eating.
+Her hackles raised and her teeth bared.
+Three juvenile lions had moved in to feed but our lioness did not like this at all.
+She began growling and snarling at them, but they just looked up and carried on eating, albeit tentatively.
 Comprehending their mother’s body language, the young cubs sat down in the grass.
 The lioness moved in closer.

 Across the carcass, just inches from each other, the lioness snarled and growled even more aggressively at the juveniles.
 The younger lions grew nervous and began to back down, edging backwards and keeping their eyes on the fearsome lioness.
 One young male turned his back to leave… then all hell broke loose.

 The lioness flew across the carcass, clawing and swiping at all three of them.
 They began sprinting away, but the lioness caught one in the shoulder with her claw and it span around.
 With her other massive paw, she smashed it across the muzzle and it flipped over to release the claws now hooked in its skin.
 The youngster got to its feet and fled, chased now by the pride males whom seized on the opportunity to assert themselves in the melee.
 The lioness stood, riveted to the spot, shaking with fury.